De Bruijn–Erdős theorem (graph theory): Dependence on choice

 All proofs of the De Bruijn–Erdős theorem use some form of the axiom of choice.
 Some form of this assumption is necessary, as there exist models of mathematics in which both the axiom of choice and the De Bruijn–Erdős theorem are false.
 More precisely, Mycielski (1961) showed that the theorem is a consequence of the Boolean prime ideal theorem, a property that is implied by the axiom of choice but weaker than the full axiom of choice, and Läuchli (1971) showed that the De Bruijn–Erdős theorem and the Boolean prime ideal theorem are equivalent in axiomatic power.

-The De Bruijn–Erdős theorem for countable graphs can also be shown to be equivalent in axiomatic power, within a theory of second-order arithmetic, to Kőnig's infinity lemma.
+The De Bruijn–Erdős theorem for countable graphs can also be shown to be equivalent in axiomatic power, in second-order arithmetic, to a weak form of Kőnig's lemma stating that every infinite binary tree has an infinite branch and used to define the system WKL0.